-What do you think is the goal or mission that drives your creative journey?
+What is your goal that drives your creative journey?

-My goal and mission is to have my art be part of every household all over the world.
-Since all of my art is made from repurposed wood and glass materials, it’s vital to remember that recycling is crucial to the future health of our planet Earth.
+My goal and mission is to have my art be part of households all over the world.
+Since all of my art is made from repurposed wood and glass, it’s vital to remember that recycling is crucial to the future health of our planet Earth.
 The benefits of having repurposed art helps conserve natural resources, protect our ecosystems and wildlife, reduce demand for raw materials, cut climate-changing carbon emissions and save energy.
 I am very proud to be able to contribute in any small way to allow our next generation to enjoy life here on Earth.

 ARTIST TO THE ROCKSTARS with his TimberKing Sawmill Meet Garie Chavez — artist, musician, woodworker, craftsman…and TimberKing sawyer!